...

 • No longer a practical option for most users

-Dial Up Internet is no longer available as it is not effective enough to meet the demands of the modern world.
-However, NetZero and Juno are still offering it.
+Dial-up Internet is no longer available as it is not effective enough to meet the demands of the modern world.
+However, NetZero and Juno are still offering it, even when the longer competitor, AOL, discontinued its dial-up service in 2025.

 • Households that need an affordable internet option